Mckings1/Customer-Churn-Prediction/README.md

 2. Download and place the dataset in `data/`.
 3. Open `notebooks/01-EDA.ipynb` for data exploration.
 4. Run `notebooks/02-Modeling.ipynb` for model training and evaluation.
-5. Final model artifacts will be saved to `models/`.

 ---